vitalets/playwright-bdd/docs/guides/migration-v7.md

 > `paths` option is still allowed in BDD configuration, but under the hood it is converted into `features` and will be removed in the future.

 ### Omit `importTestFrom`
 Since v7 config option `importTestFrom` can be omitted in most cases.
-Now playwright-bdd automatically checks step definitions and detects optimal file to import test from.
+Now Playwright-BDD automatically checks step definitions and detects optimal file to import test from.
 The only requirement - you should include fixture files in `steps` option.

 Before:
 ```ts